 How Diwali Celebration Takes Place?

 Diwali is a beautiful festival which not only brings in joy but also strengthens the unity amongst the people.
 Diwali gives a chance for all the relations who stay away from each other to meet at once to enjoy the celebration with fun.
 During Diwali time, sweets gain a major importance.
 People will make sweets and snacks of different varieties the day before Diwali itself.
 On the day of Diwali, people will wear new clothes and worship God by presenting all the sweets before the idols.
 There are cases where some people even present crackers before God and do prayers.
 All these customs are followed to attain Good health, wealth, and prosperity.

-Diwali is celebrated for five days and each day has its own importance.
-Let us now discuss the traditions followed on each day.
+As said earlier, Diwali is a very religious festival celebrated for five days and each day has its own importance.
+Let us now discuss the traditions & customs followed on each day.